unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 :::important

-The settings for included and excluded disks only affect where new files can be saved.
+The settings for %%included and excluded disks|included-or-excluded-disks%% only affect where new files can be saved.
 Any existing files in folders that match your share name will still be accessible for reading, even if they’re on a different disk.
 :::

 <Tabs>